The Lion Sleeps Tonight: 2004–2019: The Lion King

-The case set a precedent that, under British copyright law, "heirs of authors who are not benefiting from the copyrighted works of their forbears [could] obtain remuneration arising from the exploitation of such works," not just in South Africa, but in any former British colony where the 1911 Imperial Copyright Act was law.
-Prior to the settlement, the court had acknowledged that Linda probably sold "Mbube" under unfair circumstances.
+The case set a precedent that under British copyright law, "heirs of authors who are not benefiting from the copyrighted works of their forbears [could] obtain remuneration arising from the exploitation of such works", not just in South Africa, but in any former British colony where the Copyright Act was law.
+Before the settlement, the court had acknowledged that Linda likely sold "Mbube" under unfair circumstances.
+South Africa's East Coast Radio suggests that the case spurred on other families of artists, such as Bob Marley's, to consider legal action.

-In an act separate from the case in September 2004, The Richmond Organization admitted to not paying enough royalties to Linda's heirs for a version of "Mbube", promising to donate $3,000 annually and finance a memorial to Linda.
-The musicologist Carol A. Muller notes that Linda enjoyed no legal rights as a black South African in the pre-apartheid years of segregation.
-However, by the time his family filed a lawsuit, apartheid had been abolished, and South Africa had become a democratic nation.
+Independent of the case, The Richmond Organization admitted in September 2004 to not paying enough royalties to Linda's heirs for a published version of "Mbube", promising to donate $3,000 annually and finance a memorial to Linda.
+Musicologist Carol A. Muller notes that Linda enjoyed no legal rights as a black South African in the pre-apartheid years of segregation; however, by the time his family filed a lawsuit, apartheid had been abolished, and South Africa had become a democracy.
 In 2012, "Mbube" fell into the public domain in South Africa.
-According to a grandson of Linda, the family made roughly between $20,000 and $65,000 per year from "Lion Sleeps Tonight" while the settlement terms were active, while another source indicates that each daughter earned around $250,000 in the decade following the settlement.
+According to one of Linda's grandsons, the family earned approximately between $20,000 and $65,000 a year from "The Lion Sleeps Tonight" while the settlement terms were active, whereas another source indicates that Linda's daughters each earned around $250,000 in the decade following the settlement.

-However, as of 2020, "The Lion Sleeps Tonight" continued to cause legal conflict.
-The Linda family's settlement with Disney became void in 2017, keeping them from profiting from the 2019 film The Lion King, which also sampled the song.
-Linda's grandson stated, "There was no courtesy of informing the family about inclusion of a new version of the song in the movie.
+As of 2020, "The Lion Sleeps Tonight" continued to cause legal conflict.
+The Linda family's settlement with Disney became void in 2017, keeping them from profiting from the 2019 film The Lion King that sampled a version of the song.
+Linda's grandson stated: "There was no courtesy of informing the family about inclusion of a new version of the song in the movie.
 And we are not convinced the family is not supposed to derive revenue from the use of a new version of 'The Lion Sleeps Tonight' and are currently in the process of procuring legal advice."
-Nonetheless, Rolling Stone estimates that Linda's heirs would have only received a few thousand dollars in royalties from the 2019 film.
+Nonetheless, Rolling Stone estimates that Linda's heirs would have only received a few thousand dollars in royalties from the movie.

 Legacy

-A Zulu on the far side of the planet writes a 13-note melody that flies off and takes root in the brain of a radical American folksinger who turns it into 'Wimoweh,' which in turn gives birth to 'The Lion Sleeps Tonight,' which goes through about 12 hit cycles over the next 60 years. … I love that part of the story, the improbable cultural transfers and misunderstandings, the strange musical mutations, the rich mix of characters … But that’s a story about music.
+A Zulu on the far side of the planet writes a 13-note melody that flies off and takes root in the brain of a radical American folksinger who turns it into 'Wimoweh', which in turn gives birth to 'The Lion Sleeps Tonight', which goes through about 12 hit cycles over the next 60 years. ...
+I love that part of the story, the improbable cultural transfers and misunderstandings, the strange musical mutations, the rich mix of characters ...
+But that's a story about music.
 The parallel story about money has been less inspiring.